Drakas!: Upon Their Backs, to Bite 'Em

-Barnes' own Timeline Wars series had its specific set of nasty villains, coming from a timeline where Carthago won its wars with the Romans.
+Barnes' own Timeline Wars series had its specific set of nasty villains, coming from a timeline where Carthage won its wars with the Romans.
 In the crossover story featured here, Barnes' protagonists hatch and carry out the Machiavellian scheme of siccing their own foes and the Draka on each other, in the hope that the two would keep each other busy for a long time - to the relief of everybody else.